nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/ancs_client.rst

 The NP is typically an iOS device that is acting as a server.
 For detailed information about the Apple Notification Center Service, see `Apple Developer Documentation <Apple Notification Center Service Specification_>`_.

-In this module, iOS notifications are received through the GATT notifications.
+In this library, iOS notifications are received through the GATT notifications.

 .. note::